-Google, like many big technology companies, uses a tier-based system for compensation.
-This approach is often used by big companies because their hierarchy is larger and having a scale system ensures everyone at similar levels within the company earns a comparable salary.
+Google software engineer levels are based on a tier-based salary system.
+Big firms often use this approach because their hierarchy is larger.
+Having a scale system also ensures that everyone at similar levels within the company earns a comparable average salary.

-To understand how much you can expect to earn as a software engineer at Google, you’ll first need to know the different levels of software engineers at Google.
-There are nine software development job titles at Google, which are as follows:
+To understand how much you can expect to earn, it’s important to know the software engineer levels at Google.
+There are nine software engineer levels at Google, which are as follows:

 - Software Engineer III (L4 | 2+ years of experience)